New International Version

-The New International Version (NIV) is a translation of the Bible in contemporary English.
-Published by Biblica, the complete NIV was released in 1978 with a minor revision in 1984 and a major revision in 2011.
+The New International Version (NIV) is a translation of the Bible into contemporary English.
+Published by Biblica, the complete NIV was released on October 27, 1978, with a minor revision in 1984 and a major revision in 2011.
 The NIV relies on recently published critical editions of the original Hebrew, Aramaic, and Greek texts.

 Biblica claims that "the NIV delivers the very best combination of accuracy and readability."
-As of March 2013, over 450 million printed copies of the translation had been distributed.
+Over 450 million printed copies of the translation had been distributed as of March 2013, and over 500 million as of March 2023.
 The NIV is the best-selling translation in the United States.

 History

 Beginnings

 In 1955, businessman Howard Long was convinced of the need for a contemporary English translation of the Bible while sharing the gospel with a business associate.
 He was unhappy with the King James Version that he used to communicate the gospel and was frustrated with its archaic language.
-He thought, “Everywhere I go, in Canada, the U.S., anywhere, there are people who would like to read their Bible to their children at night.
-And they don’t have something the children can grasp.”
-He shared the frustration with his pastor Reverend Peter DeJong.
-Inspired by the great need for bible in contemporary English, the two men petitioned their denomination, Christian Reformed Church (CRC).
+He thought, "Everywhere I go, in Canada, the U.S., anywhere, there are people who would like to read their Bible to their children at night.
+And they don't have something the children can grasp."
+He shared the frustration with his pastor, Reverend Peter DeJong.
+Inspired by the need for a Bible in contemporary English, the two men petitioned their denomination, Christian Reformed Church (CRC).
 After initial rejection and deferral, the CRC endorsed a committee to investigate the issue in 1957.

 The NIV began with the formation of a small committee to study the value of producing a translation in the common language of the American people and a project of the National Association of Evangelicals in 1957.
-In 1964, a joint committee of representatives from the Christian Reformed Church and National Association of Evangelicals issued invitations to a translation conference and that conference met in August 1965 at Trinity Christian College in Palos Heights, Illinois.
-Two key decisions were made, the first was that “a contemporary English translation of the Bible should be undertaken as a collegiate endeavor of evangelical scholars.”
-The second was that a “continuing committee of fifteen” should be established to move the work forward.
-The “committee of fifteen” was ultimately named the Committee on Bible Translation (CBT) while the “Contemporary English Translation” became the NIV.
+In 1964, a joint committee of representatives from the Christian Reformed Church and National Association of Evangelicals issued invitations to a translation conference, which met in August 1965 at Trinity Christian College in Palos Heights, Illinois, and made two key decisions.
+The first was that "a contemporary English translation of the Bible should be undertaken as a collegiate endeavor of evangelical scholars."
+The second was that a "continuing committee of fifteen" should be established to move the work forward.
+The "committee of fifteen" was ultimately named the Committee on Bible Translation (CBT), and the "Contemporary English Translation" became the NIV.

 In 1967, the New York Bible Society (now called Biblica) took responsibility for the project and hired a team of 15 scholars from various Evangelical Christian denominations and from various countries.
 The initial "Committee on Bible Translation" consisted of Leslie Carlson, Edmund Clowney, Ralph Earle, Jr., Burton L. Goddard, R. Laird Harris, Earl S. Kalland, Kenneth Kantzer, Robert H. Mounce, Charles F. Pfeiffer, Charles Caldwell Ryrie, Francis R. Steele, John H. Stek, J. C. Wenger, Stephen W. Paine, and Marten Woudstra.
 The New Testament was released in 1973 and the full Bible in 1978.
-A UK version was also released, to accommodate differences between American English and British English.
+A UK version was also released to accommodate differences between American English and British English.

 The NIV underwent a minor revision in 1984.